notyubi/notyubi.github.io/projects/project-2.md

 At the beginning of 2018, I decided to learn how to use Arduino.
 I went over the basics and completed the "Hello World" of Arudino.
 I plan on using it in future projects.

+I personally learn better when I am interactively working with the object rather than abstract models.